kendallhamm/ASEE26/README.md

 This folder contains the 2 products you should expect to receive from using AI to solve this problem.

 * Origin-Destination Distance Matrix (ODDM) named oddm.csv
-* The full network ready to be opened in Google Earth.
+* The full network ready to be opened in Google Earth named network.kml

 Dataset from https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FLL&QO_fu146_anzr=